Stefan-Zintgraf/utils-github-create_repo/specification.md

 ### Git Repository Rules

 - **Step archive and test folders excluded:** The `step_archive/` and `test_steps/` folders are in `.gitignore` and must never be added to the repository
-- **Automatic commits:** Each completed step should result in a git commit and push
+- **⚠️ MANDATORY: Automatic commits:** Each completed step MUST result in a git commit and push.
+This is not optional.
 - **Commit messages:** Use format "Step X.Y: [description]" for clarity
 - **Repository sync:** Keep the remote repository up-to-date after each step
+- **Automation requirement:** Automation agents must execute the git commit/push workflow after every step completion.
+This step cannot be deferred or skipped.

 ## Development Phases